sdcTools/CensusProtection/README.md

 [`github.com/sdcTools/ptable`](https://github.com/sdcTools/ptable) where
 also installation instructions and example usage can be found.
-The package includes a vignette and a graphical user interface and it can draw plots that describe the pertubations that will be applied to the hypercubes based on a specific pTable with the [`cellKey`](https://github.com/sdcTools/cellKey) package, [`tauArgus`](https://github.com/sdcTools/tauargus) or SAS macros.
+The package includes a vignette and a graphical user interface and it can draw plots that describe the perturbations that will be applied to the hypercubes based on a specific pTable with the [`cellKey`](https://github.com/sdcTools/cellKey) package, [`tauArgus`](https://github.com/sdcTools/tauargus) or SAS macros.